noaa-onms/cinms/modals/_captions.md

 ## Figure Ux.Ocean.SST.ERD.timeseries.

 The average sea-surface temperature over time across the Sanctuary.
-The gray bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the gray bar.
+The bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the bar.
 In the figure, the dark red line is the average temperature, while the lighter pink area indicates the range of that temperature across the Sanctuary (with the area showing everything but the lowest 5% and the highest 5% of the data).

 ### Details